Get Started

 To give your social media marketing an extra boost, use paid ads.
 Facebook is known for its intricate Ads Manager.
 Facebook Ads Manager also allows you to run paid ad campaigns on Instagram.
 Another way to gain new followers that doesn’t necessarily require paid ads is hosting giveaways of your artwork.

 Plan your marketing activities wisely—the best time to launch your art product promos is from January through March.
 During the beginning of a new year, many people act on the new year, new me resolution.
-This often leads these people to completely reinvent their own style and redecorate their home.
+This often leads these people to completely reinvent their own style and redecorate their homes.
 Your art piece could become a part of their new me!

-Another important time to market your art products—ecommerce holidays.
+Another important time to market your art products is—ecommerce holidays.
 These are spending events when online shoppers get extra busy making purchases.
 You’re already familiar with Black Friday, Cyber Monday, and Christmas shopping.
 But did you know there’s more to ecommerce holidays than the end of the year?
 Check out our ecommerce holiday marketing calendar and start planning your marketing activities.

 Share your artist story on a blog